 Storing: You can store these shortbread cookies for up to a week in an airtight container at room temperature.

-The best way to gift shortbread cookies is by wrapping them tightly.
-You can use a plastic bag with a tightly tied top, or a small cookie tin.
+The best way to gift shortbread cookies is to wrap them tightly in plastic wrap, then set them in an airtight container.
+Alternatively, you can use a plastic bag with a tightly tied top, or place them in a small cookie tin.

-I like to stack them in plastic bags and tie with a pretty ribbon.
+I like to stack them in plastic bags and tie them with pretty ribbon.

-Butter cookies are basically shortbread cookies with one major difference - the amount of sugar.
-These Whipped Shortbread Cookies are only lightly sweet so they’re not overpowering where as butter cookies have about twice the sugar.
+Butter cookies are basically shortbread cookies with a higher amount of sugar.
+Whipped shortbread cookies are only lightly sweet, whereas butter cookies have about twice the sugar.
 Of course, recipes vary and some butter cookies can end up being just like a shortbread recipe.

-Your shortbread may have spread if the batter was too warm or your butter was melted.
-The butter should only be softened, not melted.
+Your shortbread may have spread too much if the dough was too warm or you didn't use enough flour.
+The butter should be soft, but not melted.

-Yes, you can over mix shortbread.
-Once the batter comes together stop mixing it!
+Yes, overmixing is a common problem, and it can lead to dry, crumbly shortbread.
+Once the dough comes together, stop mixing it!

-Shortbread cookies are done when they are slightly browned on the bottom.
+Shortbread cookies are done when they are set around the edges, and lightly browned on the bottom.

 - Peanut Butter Chocolate Chip Cookies